 Nobody likes weeds, but a potentially harmful ingredient in a popular herbicide is more cause for concern.
-And now, as a result of a court ruling, gardeners in California will be aware of it.
+And soon gardeners in California could see it on a warning label.

 The OEHHA's list of carcinogens, known as the Proposition 65 list, is a list of "chemicals that are known to cause cancer or birth defects or other reproductive harm."
 Businesses that use chemicals on the list are required to warn people before exposing them to the chemical, and that includes labeling a consumer product like Roundup.

 One of the primary reasons for the OEHHA to look more closely at glyphosate was a 2014 study from the cancer research arm of the World Health Organization (WHO), which issued a report concluding that glyphosate is "probably carcinogenic" to humans.

 The report, compiled by the International Agency for Research on Cancer, evaluated the existing research on the herbicide and its effect on humans and lab animals.
 Researchers found that there was "convincing evidence" that glyphosate can cause cancer in laboratory animals.
 They also noted "limited evidence" of risk of non-Hodgkin's lymphoma among people who were exposed to glyphosate through their work and had traces of the chemical in their blood and urine.

 "There was sufficient evidence in animals that glyphosate is carcinogenic and evidence that it can cause some of the steps towards cancer in cells, but only a limited number of studies in humans, so it was classified as a probable carcinogen," said professor Lin Fritschi, a co-author of the study, which was published in the Lancet online.